calooper/Jets/README.md

 #### JETS APPLICATION

-###Overview
+### Overview
-This project is designed to utilize superclasses, interfaces, and arraylists with items being loaded from a text file.
+This project is designed to utilize superclasses, interfaces, and ArrayLists with items being loaded from a text file.
 The text file is composed of various types of aircrafts with their respected attributes (speed, range, price, etc.).
-Each aircraft is created as an object and stored into an arraylist in a class called Airfield, which serves as a repository for for the aircraft inventory.
+Each aircraft is created as an object and stored into an ArrayList in a class called Airfield, which serves as a repository for for the aircraft inventory.
 There are 3 different categories of aircrafts - fighter - trainer - and transport.
 Each of those three types of planes have their own class are are all subclasses of an abstract class called Jet.